Varahi: Outside Hinduism

-Vajravarahi ("vajra-hog" or Buddhist Varahi), the most common form of the Buddhist goddess Vajrayogini, originated from the Hindu Varahi.
+Vajravarahi ("vajra- a thunderbolt, an important symbol in Buddhism, representing the nature of reality; varahi-hog" or Buddhist Varahi), one of the Buddhist Yoginis along with other Yoginis, including Vajrayogini.
 Vajravarahi is also known as Varahi in Buddhism.
 Vajravarahi inherits the fierce character and wrath of Varahi.
-Both are invoked to destroy enemies.
+She is invoked to destroy enemies.
 The sow head of Varahi is also seen as the right-side head attached to the main head in one of Vajravarahi's most common forms.
 The hog head is described in Tibetan scriptures as representing the sublimation of ignorance ("moha").
 According to Elizabeth English, Varahi enters the Buddhist pantheon through the yogatantras.
 In the Sarvatathagatatattvasamgaraha, Varahi is described initially as a Shaiva sarvamatr ("all-mother") located in hell, who is converted to the Buddhist mandala by Vajrapani, assuming the name Vajramukhi ("vajra-face").
 Varahi also enters the Heruka-mandala as an attendant goddess.
-Varahi, along with Varttali (another form of Varahi), appears as the hog-faced attendant of Marichi, who also has a sow face – which may be an effect of the Hindu Varahi.
+Varahi, along with Varttali (another form of Varahi), appears as the hog-faced attendant of Marichi, who also has a sow face.